By Mary Bart

 Legal issues often come as a surprise to families who are dealing with a parent in a new relationship, separated, divorced or into their second or third marriage.
 Lawyer Kristine J. Anderson, partner at Bales Beall LLP, is an estate litigator who deals with these types of situations on a daily basis.
 Anderson often sees the adult children of second marriages grow to dislike each other as they fight to ensure their parent is cared for financially.

-In Anderson’s experience, people often name the adult children of sol-newSeperated3their previous marriage as PoA.
+In Anderson’s experience, people often name the adult children of their previous marriage as PoA.
 The wife will name her adult kids and the husband will name his adult kids.
 This can be a problem when one of the spouses in a second marriage is deemed incapable.
 As per the PoA, the adult child of the previous marriage will manage what type of care the parent receives and how it is funded, leaving the new spouse on the sidelines.

 Anderson reminds us that separation agreements are not divorces and, since a couple may still be legally married, a spouse could still be named as the beneficiary of assets such as saving plans and insurance policies.
 Removing someone named in PoA documents can be stressful, complicated and very expensive.